Website Regression Testing

 The main purpose of regression testing is to confirm that the updates have not negatively impacted other features, causing them to either function or display in ways which are unintentional, or even fail completely.

-Regression testing is not exclusive to website development, but also to apps and software development in general.
+Regression testing is not exclusive to website development, but also to apps and software development in general, including Chatbots and Digital Assistants.

 Why is regression testing important?